luismartinezs/cheatsheets/README.md

         - TTL: 600 seconds, or whatever
 - For each of the other DNS, add a new record with similar settings.
 - In the root folder of your repo, add a new file CNAME which contains only your domain name ([example](https://github.com/luismartinezs/luis-martinez/blob/master/CNAME))

+## Reset git in a repo

+I accidentally commited and pushed secret credentials in a repo *that I just created*.
+The simplest way to solve it was to entirely reset git (leave a clean git state, without any commits or config):

+- Delete the .git folder `rm -rf .git`
+- `git init`
+- Recreate the remote repo in github or wherever, and set it as origin